Respect (The Bill): Production

 The final location shoot for the finale was carried out at a derelict estate in London which is due to be demolished.
 The Bill was always filmed on location in London whenever possible, "to keep the show authentic".
 Executive Producer Johnathan Young says "We feel that London is a part of the show, it's a character within the show and we've really encouraged directors to look for graphic locations that give you a real sense of being part of a big metropolis".
 Examples of these would include police chases by boat along the River Thames and helicopters aiding searches.

 The police uniforms used in The Bill are authentic so when not in use they are locked away.
 The uniforms were originally bought from the police who agreed to buy the uniforms back when the series ended.

 The final scene was a long take, filmed using a hand-held camera and featured 70 people in total.
 Of the final scene, Keys said that the producers knew they had to do "something special" but also wanted to show that "life goes on".
 To film the final scene, the cameraman had to keep the camera steady when following the characters going through the police station and then outside into the rear yard of the station where he stepped into a crane which then lifts to reveal the front of Sun Hill station.
-The shows producers were also included in the final scene, and played the part of journalists at the press conference hosted by Jack Meadows which Keys described as being "eerie" because "you were sat there on the front row listening to Simon making a very moving speech that sums up the show and his time in it".
+The show's producers were also included in the final scene, playing the part of journalists at the press conference hosted by Jack Meadows.
+Keys described the experience as "eerie" because "you were sat there on the front row listening to Simon making a very moving speech that sums up the show and his time in it".